Cone length and Lusternik-Schnirelmann category in rational homotopy: Introduction and recalls

 \section{Introduction and recalls}

-\begin{quote} This section contains definitions and properties of Lusternik and Schnirelmann category and of cone-length.
+\begin{quote} This section contains definitions and properties of Lusternik-Schnirelmann category and of cone-length.
 For more details on them, we refer to \cite{CLOT}.
 We also present the objective of this work and place it among known results. \end{quote}

 We write $Y\simeq X$ if $Y$and $X$ are topological spaces of the same homotopy type.

 \begin{definition} The \emph{Lusternik-Schnirelmann category} (LS-category) of a topological space $X$ is the least integer $n$ such that there is a covering of $X$ by $n+1$ open sets, each of them being contractible in $X$.
 We denote $\cat X=n$. \end{definition}